-- A direct address, as described under "Specifying a Connection by Using the Easy Connect Naming Method" on page 4-4 - Oracle Net keyword-value pair - A tnsnames.ora entry and TNS\ADMIN is set to the location of tnsnames.ora - A tnsnames . or a entry and the following: - tnsnames.ora file located in ORACLE\HOME/network/admin - The ORACLE\HOME environment variable set to this Oracle home
+- A direct address, as described under "Specifying a Connection by Using the Easy Connect Naming Method" on page 4-5 - Oracle Net keyword-value pair - A tnsnames.ora entry and TNS_ADMIN is set to the location of tnsnames.ora - A tnsnames.ora entry and the following: - tnsnames.ora file located in ORACLE HOME/network/admin - The ORACLE_HOME environment variable set to this Oracle home

 This method allows your applications to specify internally a connection string if the application code itself uses an empty connection string.
 The benefit of an empty connect string is that the application itself does not need to specify the tnsnames.ora entry.
 Instead, when a user invokes the application, the location of the database is determined by a script or the environment, depending on where you have set the LOCAL environment variable.
-The disadvantage of using empty strings is that you need to configure this additional information in order for your application to connect to the database.
+The disadvantage of using empty strings is that you must configure this additional information in order for your application to connect to the database.

-Setting Up User Accounts
+4.2.4 Setting Up User Accounts

-For information about setting up additional user accounts, see Oracle Database Platform Guide for Microsoft Windows (x64).
+For information about setting up additional user accounts, see Oracle Database Platform Guide for Microsoft Windows (32-Bit).

-Using Oracle9i Language and Definition Files with Oracle Database 10g Release 2 (10.2)
+4.2.5 Using Oracle9i Language and Definition Files with Oracle Database 10g Release 2 (10.2)

 You can use Oracle9i database language and territory definition files with Oracle Database 10g release 2 (10.2).
-If the computer where Oracle Database is installed has been configured to use this functionality, you need to enable this functionality on each client computer as well.
+If the computer where Oracle Database is installed has been configured to use this functionality, you must enable this functionality on each client computer as well.